brentvollebregt/nitratine.net/posts/putting-auto-py-to-exe-on-pypi/post.md

 ## General Talk About the Process

-I decided to create a [new repository](https://github.com/brentvollebregt/auto-py-to-exe-pypi) for the package that would be [hosted on PyPI](https://pypi.org/project/auto-py-to-exe/) as the video that I provided will still help people understand what is going on.
+I decided to create a new repository for the package that would be [hosted on PyPI](https://pypi.org/project/auto-py-to-exe/) as the video that I provided will still help people understand what is going on.
 In the old repo I have provided a link to the new one and added in the instructions for installation using pip.

+> This new repo was later merged into the original repo

 It took me a few hours to find out how to structure my package and have everything set up properly from the readme to the entry-points.